 The Compensation Committee seeks to ensure that our executive compensation aligns with our corporate strategies, business objectives and the long-term interests of our stockholders and helps attract, retain and motivate the key personnel it needs to conduct its business.
 Compensation levels are intended to fairly compensate the Company's named executive officers.
-We use base salary to provide each named executive officer a fixed amount of money during the year with the expectation that he or she will perform his or her job to the best of his or her ability and in the best interests of the Company.
-Executive salaries for 2013 were not increased.
-In 2013, a discretionary performance bonuses of \$100,000 was paid to Albert Rodriguez and a contractual bonus of \$262,560 was paid to Raúl Alarcón.
+We use base salary to provide each named executive officer a fixed amount of money during the year with the expectation that he will perform his job to the best of his ability and in the best interests of the Company.
+We also award discretionary performance and contractual bonuses to our executives when they are earned or warranted.
 We provide executive officers with limited personal benefits and perquisites that are intended to enhance the attraction and overall retention value of the compensation program.
 The Compensation Committee believes that severance benefits help retain qualified executives and are an important component of a competitive compensation program.